intermine/im-docs/docs/get-started/tutorial/webapp.rst

 	funding = InterMine is funded by the <a href="http://www.wellcome.ac.uk/" target="_new" title="Wellcome Trust"><img src="images/wellcome-ico.png" border="0" /></a> and interoperation is funded by <a href="http://www.nih.gov/" target="_new" title="US National Institutes of Health"><img src="images/logo_nih.gif" height="30px" width="257px" border="0" /></a>

+Here is the bit of code in footer.jsp that renders that message: https://github.com/intermine/intermine/blob/dev/intermine/webapp/main/resources/webapp/footer.jsp#L31

-The :doc:`/webapp/properties/model-properties` is the third configuration file you've edited, there are four main files that control most of the behaviour in your InterMine webapp.
+The :doc:`model.properties </webapp/properties/model-properties>` is the third configuration file you've edited today, there are four main files that control most of the behaviour in your InterMine webapp.

 .. topic:: InterMine properties files